christinemtrinh/CS4390Project/src/README.md

 1. Run `$ java -cp . com.company.TCPServer` from /src.
 2. Run `$ java -cp . com.company.TCPClient <identifier>` where identifier is any unqiue string from one or many different terminals.

+### How to interact from client:
+1. Run any prefix math operation in format of <operator><operand1> <operand2>
+2. To exit, enter "stop"
+CONSTRAINTS: \
+- Operands must be a non-negative integer
+- Operators are limited to +, -, /, *, %
+- Only two operands are allowed at a time

 ### Common Issues
 - java/javac is not recognized: execute \
 	`$ export PATH=$PATH:/drives/c/"Program Files"/Java/jdk-20/bin:.` and substitute appropriate local directory names